Evans had 'no inkling' of NI call-up

 "I want both performances to be positive and take the game to the opposition as I've always said that friendly games mean something.

-"There are no throw-away games.
+"There are no throwaway games.
 We don't get enough time together for that.

 "There have been a few line-ups in Nations League matches and friendlies that have been experimental but if you look at the teams in most of those marches the core of the group has been involved in most.